zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

      - The identifier referring to the profile this payment was created on.
 For example, ``pfl_QkEhN94Ba``.

+   * - | ``settlementAmount``

+       .. type:: amount object|null

+     -   This optional field will contain the amount that will be settled to your account, converted to the currency your account is settled in.
+It follows the same syntax as the ``amount`` property.

+         Any amounts not settled by Mollie will not be reflected in this amount, e.g. PayPal or gift cards.

    * - | ``settlementId``

        .. type:: string